influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/automatic-upgrade.md

 ---
-title: Automatically upgrade from InfluxDB 1.x to InfluxDB 2.0
+title: Automatically upgrade from InfluxDB 1.x to 2.0
+list_title: Automatically upgrade from 1.x to 2.0
 description: >
-  Upgrade from InfluxDB 1.x to InfluxDB 2.0.
+  Use the `influx upgrade` tool to automatically upgrade from InfluxDB 1.x to InfluxDB 2.0.
 menu:
   influxdb_2_0:
     parent: InfluxDB 1.x to 2.0
-    name: Automatically upgrade InfluxDB
+    name: Automatically upgrade
 weight: 10
 aliases:
   - /influxdb/v2.0/reference/upgrading/influxd-upgrade-guide/